 The three kings were:

-- Gašpar or Sveti Gašpar (Caspar or Saint Caspar) – “Kaspar” meaning “treasurer” in Persian
+- Gašpar (Caspar) or Sveti Gašpar (Saint Caspar) – “Kaspar” meaning “treasurer” in Persian

-- Melkior or Sveti Melkior (Melchior or Saint Melchior) – “Melchior” meaning “the king of the light” in Hebrew – He is the patron saint of travelers and World Youth Day.
+- Melkior (Melchior) or Sveti Melkior (Saint Melchior) – “Melchior” meaning “the king of the light” in Hebrew – He is the patron saint of travelers and World Youth Day.

-- Baltazar or Sveti Baltazar (Balthazar or Saint Balthazar) – “Bel-tus-assar” meaning “God protects his life” in Assyrian – He is the patron saint of patients with epilepsy.
+- Baltazar (Balthazar) or Sveti Baltazar (Saint Balthazar) – “Bel-tus-assar” meaning “God protects his life” in Assyrian – He is the patron saint of patients with epilepsy.

 The three kings are the representatives of the pagan nations.
 God invited them to his kingdom to announce the birth of Jesus Christ.
 The three kings are shown as men of different ages (young man, mature man, and old man) and races.
 Melchior represents Europe, Balthazar Africa, and Caspar Asia.
 These were the only continents known at the time.

-Each of the three kings brought a present for Jesus.
-Every gift was symbolic and their visit was a sign that the Savior of all the people was born.
+Each of the three kings brought a present for little Jesus.
+Their gifts were symbolic and their visit was a sign that the Savior of all the people was born.

 The gifts included: